 The restaurant/cafe gets really busy around 11 am and there can often be a waiting list for a table.
 So, get in early and enjoy Noi Bistro and their deliciously cheap breakfast meals.

-NOI Bistro is open every day from 7:30 am to 4 pm and you can view their menu here.
+NOI Bistro is open every day from 7:30 am to 3 pm and again for dinnner from 6 pm to 10 pm.
+You can view their menu here.

 Related Read: For another amazing Italian restaurant, check out the best restaurants in Jaco!

 - Average price: $8 USD to $13 USD for sushi rolls

 - Takes reservations: No, does take away deliveries instead

 Located in a strip mall in Plaza Esmeralda, you’ll find the famous Wabi-Sabi Sushi.
 The restaurant doesn’t look posh or striking in any way from the outside, but if you’re into sushi and all her relatives, this place does Japanese food right.